anuachankunju/NanoDegree_DA_P5/README.md

 #####Interview #2
 Second person who reviewed the improved graph was another Nano-degree student in my organization and her comment was:

-I loved the visualization which very clearly conveying the message.
+I loved the visualization which is clearly conveying the message.
 Color combinations are really nice.
 However one thing I noted is the color coding used to encode handedness in the bar chart and line chart are different.
 This will mislead the viewer.
 I would suggest to use the same color coding for Handedness for all the charts.
-Similar to bar charts add titles for you line charts also
+Similar to bar charts add titles for your line charts also.

 ######Post-feedback Design -3